eleshinlomo/myafrosfrontendnew/README.md

   in the pages directory corresponds to a route in the application.
 - Components: Reusable UI components are organized in the components directory facilitating modularity and code reusability.
-- Styling: CSS stylesheets or CSS-in-JS libraries like Styled Components are used for styling components and pages.
+- Styling: Tailwind and CSS stylesheets or CSS-in-JS libraries like Styled Components, are used for styling components and pages.

 ***APIs and Endpoint***